Top 20 Websites in Australia 2022

 9. Instagram 2011 vs. Instagram 2022

-Another major change from then to now is the removal of like numbers for non-business users in a bid to address the growing concerns over pressures and social issues arising from the Instagram-fuelled influencer culture.
+Another significant change from then to now is the removal of like numbers for non-business users in a bid to address the growing concerns over pressures and social issues arising from the Instagram-fuelled influencer culture.

-10. Outlook live 2000 vs. Outlook Live 2022
+10. Outlook Live 2000 vs Outlook Live 2022

 Previously called Hotmail, Outlook as it stands today amalgamates Hotmail, Live, MSN and, of course, Outlook itself.